-Students may be DROPPED for NON-ATTENDANCE, IF ANY of the following occurs:
+You may be DROPPED for NON-ATTENDANCE, IF ANY of the following occurs:

-- the student fails to complete guiz #1 and make the first unit's required forum by the deadline. - they do not access the course online for two whole weeks without informing the instructor of their plans - the student fails to meet the mandatory deadlines
+- you fail to complete quiz #1 and make the first unit's required forum by the deadline. - you do not access the course online for two whole weeks and you miss two consecutive class meetings without informing the instructor of their plans - the student fails to meet the mandatory deadlines why this clause is here.